karlnapf/shogun-wiki/GSoC_2016_project_large_gps.md

  * Stochastic variational inference for sparse GP
  * Applications

 The project will start from the existing code base, which already contains a huge amount of work.
 We aim to fill the gaps with respect to the above methods.

-But also, we will try to improve efficiency and ease-of-use of the framework.
-This in particular includes benchmarking it.
+ * Implement all standard methods that are not yet in the framework
+ * Benchmark existing methods against competing implementations (such as GPStuff, GPflow, GPML, etc)
+ * Improve efficiency if necessary.
+Make explicit use of multi-core computation.
+ * Unify gradient computations within Shogun.

 ### Waypoints and initial work
  * Exact inference for (full) GP regression using Tensorflow (entrance task) (ExactInferenceMethod)